 Please visit JARPS’s website (https://jarps.net) for complete submission guidelines, or e-mail the editors with questions or inquiries at firstname.lastname@example.org.

 Due Dates: Rolling submissions have no due date.
-Please expect three to four months for the review process.
+Please expect at least three to four months for the review process.
+We seek to start the review as soon as submissions come in.
+However, please understand that submissions to the current special issue take precedence.
 JARPS usually publishes issues in September.
 Please take this into account when considering a submission.

 On the New Submission screen, please add the following to the "Comments for the Editor:"